 The following information is intended to explain those processes that may be of concern to our residents.
-Please contact your RA, AC/CC or the UH office if you have questions.
+Please contact your RA, Coordinator or the UH office if you have questions.

-Items left in any public or common space in or around a housing facility may be deemed a fire hazard, safety rick, and/or unsightly obstruction and/or inconvenience to the community.
-University Housing staff will remove and impound the item(s) and consider the property abandoned.
-Any personal property abandoned in a vacated apartment or elsewhere within or on the premises will be relocated to the Housing Custodial office for a period of 30 days.
+Items left in any public or common space in or around a UH facility may be deemed a potential fire hazard, safety risk, unsightly obstruction and/or inconvenience to the community.
+University housing staff will remove and impound the item(s) and consider the property abandoned.
+Any personal property abandoned in a vacant apartment or elsewhere within or on the premises will be relocated to the Housing Custodial office for a period of 30 days.
 The unclaimed property will then be disposed of or donated to a charitable organization.
-University Housing will not be responsible for damage or loss of any personal property left or abandoned on Housing premises.
+University Housing will not be responsible for damage or loss of any personal property left or abandoned on UH premises.

 RAs and RHA will regularly post information throughout the residence halls regarding the many activities in the halls and around campus.
 All non-UH postings and advertisements, including those generated by residents, must be approved in the UH office before posting.
 Approved non-UH postings will carry the University Housing stamp.

 Bicycles are not permitted inside the residence halls for any reason in order to maintain high quality and clean facilities as well as prevent confusion and harm in the event of an emergency evacuation.
 Bicycle racks are provided around each of our communities and are reserved for use by residents and guests (on a short term basis only).
 You may not store or leave bicycles on sidewalks or entryways.
-This prohibition includes the exterior walkways and handrails at Stratford Hall and Ponderosa Terrace.
+This prohibition includes the exterior walkways and handrails at Ponderosa Terrace.
 Bicycles left in these areas are subject to removal, followed by disposal after 30 days.
 To protect your bicycle, store it on the bicycle rack located closest to your hall.
 UH does not assume any responsibility for bicycles.
 All bicycles must have a SUU bike permit sticker.
 SUU bike permits are available to residents at no cost.
-Bicycles are not permitted inside the residence halls for any reason in order to maintain high quality and clean facilities as well as prevent confusion and harm in the event of an emergency evacuation.
-Abandoned bicycles will be donated during the Maymester.
+Abandoned bicycles will be gathered by SUU Police and donated during the Maymester.